csartisan/docs/docs/contributing/index.md

 Exporting from Dillinger is even easier than importing.

-1. Ensure that your document is finished and follow the rules from [Contributing](dillinger#contributing),
+1. Using the "Document Title" input at the top of your Dillinger page, rename this new file from `template.md` to the name of your article, ending in `.md`. (i.e. `interviewing-the-endelman.md`) Refer to sections [1.5.1](index#151), [1.5.2](index#152).
-2. Select `Export As ↓` button in the upper-right of Dillinger,
+1. Ensure that your document is finished and that it follows the rules from [Contributing](dillinger#contributing),
-3. Select `Markdown`,
+1. Select `Export As ↓` button in the upper-right of Dillinger,
-4. Save file to `/Documents/GitHub/csartisan.github.io/_posts/template.md`, being sure not to change to name of it whilst saving.
+1. Select `Markdown`,
-5. Using your system file explorer, rename this new file from `template.md` to the name of your article, ending in `.md`. (i.e. `interviewing-the-endelman.md`) Refer to sections [1.5.1](index#151), [1.5.2](index#152).
+1. Save file to `/Documents/GitHub/csartisan.github.io/_posts/`

 Congratulations!
 Your post is now in your local copy of the club website.
 Now onto the final step, getting your post checked and added to the website.

 {: .next }